-12 Months 12 Months 3 Months 3 Months
+3 Months 3 Months

-Rounded (000's) 2022 2021 2022 2021
+Rounded (000's) 2023 2022

-Research and development \$ 1,975,000 \$ 1,250,000 724,000 \$ 533,000
+Research and development \$ 391,000 \$ 365,000

-Variance increase (decrease) 725,000 191,000
+Variance increase (decrease) 26,000

 Research and development are a key component of the Company's ongoing success.
 The Company has been focused on Insight development and on continuously improving DM product performance and range of functionality for competitive advantage and cost reduction purposes.
-The increase in research and development during current year was in-line with this focus and included outsourcing certain product development services and targeted use of experienced external consultants as needed and appropriate, along with certain internal technical roles associated with operations and sales.
+The increase in research and development during current period was in-line with this focus and included outsourcing certain product development services and targeted use of experienced external consultants as needed and appropriate, along with certain internal technical roles associated with operations and sales.
 The application engineering team located in Shanghai has continued to support the Research and Development team with onsite data collection, product testing and product utility criteria.
-The amounts relating to this support for the twelve months ended 31 March 2022 (\$530,000) was allocated to research and development accordingly.
-In addition, there was an incremental decrease to grant funding by \$149,000 for the same twelve-month period from the prior fiscal year.
+The amounts relating to this support for the three months ended 30 June 2022 (\$135,000) was allocated to research and development accordingly.